u-blox/ubxlib/port/platform/common/event_queue/README.md

-This file contains the implementation of the event queue API defined in `port/api/u_port_event_queue.h`.
+This folder contains the implementation of the event queue API defined in `port/api/u_port_event_queue.h`.
 The implementation is common to all platforms.